-- Wash your hands with soap, ashes, or lime with safe water: - before cooking - before eating and before feeding your children - after using the latrine (or cleaning your children after they have used the latrine) - after taking care of and touching a sick person - Wash all parts of your hands front, back, between the fingers and under the nails. - Use the latrine to defecate.
+- Wash your hands with soap, ashes or lime and safe water: - o before cooking - o before eating and before feeding your children - o after using the latrine (or cleaning your children after they have used the latrine) - o after taking care of and/or touching a sick person.

+- Wash all parts of your hands front, back, between the fingers and under the nails. - Use the latrine to defecate.
 If latrines are not available, defecate away from a body of water and then bury your faeces.
 Children's faeces should be disposed of in the same way. - Keep the latrine clean.